Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Simulation study

 \subsection{Discrimination results}

-Figure \ref{fig:simResults_discr} and Table \ref{tab:simResults_discr} show the main simulation results with respect to the discrimination statistics.
-Tabulated results corresponding to Figure \ref{fig:simResults_discr} are available as online supplementary Table \ref{app:discr_means}.
-First, note that the sample reference and population reference show near perfect agreement across all panels.
-This shows that the estimand in a validation sample generalized well to entire population (\textit{i.e.}, did not greatly depend on the specific sample of covariate values in a given validation sample).

-With respect to the estimates, and starting with apparent evaluations (top left), all statistics showed optimism with respect to the reference standards, which decreased with increasing sample size.
-As expected, direct evaluation in new data from the same DGM (top-middle) removes optimism for cben-$\hat{\delta}$ and cben-$\hat{y}^0$, and \textit{did not} remove optimism in the model-based c-for-benefit.
-The latter preserves overfitting since it only estimates the c-statistic that would be obtained for the new data if the model were correct.
-Note that the estimated cben-$\hat{\delta}$ in V1 was actually too low, indicating bias in the estimator.
+Figure \ref{fig:simResults_discr} (deviations from the estimands) and supplementary Figure \ref{fig:simResults_discr_suppl} (absolute value summaries) show the main simulation results with respect to the discrimination statistics.
+With respect to the apparent estimates, all statistics showed optimism that decreased with sample size.
+The original cben-$\hat{\delta}$ seemed virtually unbiased for sample sizes 750 and 1000.
+However, according to the results based on independent data evaluations discussed below, it was actually slightly biased downwards (in agreement with section \ref{sec:c-for-benefit_procedure}, and this canceled out the optimism here.
+The cben$_{optw}$ was most optimistic in agreement with section \ref{sec:cben_mods}.

-As shown in the bootstrap panels in Figure \ref{fig:simResults_discr}, both types of bootstrap evaluations adjusted for optimism in apparent evaluations.
+As shown in the bootstrap panels in Figure \ref{fig:simResults_discr}, both types of bootstrap evaluations successfully adjusted for optimism in the apparent evaluations.
 On average, bias was almost eliminated from cben-$\hat{y}^0$ and the mbcb.
-For cben-$\hat{\delta}$ the bootstrap adjusted estimates were too low, which is in line the findings in V1.
-Nonetheless, bootstrap procedures were generally not able to decease the root mean squared prediction error between the estimated statistic and population reference statistic (Table \ref{tab:simResults_discr}).
-The 0.632+ procedure for the cben-$\hat{y}^0$ forms an exception, decreasing both bias and rmse for all sample sizes.

-With respect to evaluation in new data from a different DGM (top-right), the large systematic error for cben-$\hat{y}^0$ and mbcb is apparent.
-For the cben-$\hat{y}^0$, this is because it relies on predictions $\hat{g}^0$ for 1:1 matching that are not suitable for the data at hand.
-Consequently, the observed outcome difference within matched pairs cannot be fully attributed to treatment, resulting in biased estimates.
-For the mbcb, this actually a feature, showing the expected model performance adjusted to the case-mix in V2 assuming the ITE model is correct.
-Local estimates of $\hat{P}_{\textnormal{benefit}, k, l}$ are required for actual external validation.
-Lastly, the original cben-$\hat{\delta}$ was a little too low (as in V1), but still quite close to the reference standards, with 1:1 matching on $\hat{\delta}$ apparently reasonable for this DGM.
+However, in terms of accuracy, this decrease in bias was offset by increased variability as shown by the increase in rmse between apparent and bootstrap evaluations for the best performing methods (Table \ref{tab:simResults_discr}).